tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 large.
 All other extensions SHOULD appear in both ClientHelloInner and ClientHelloOuter even if they have identical values.

-Multiple "outer_extension" extensions MAY appear in a ClientHelloInner (this is a violation of normal TLS rules, but the resulting ClientHelloInner is never processed directly).
-However, there MUST NOT be multiple "outer_extension" extensions with the same extension code point.

 # Client Behavior {#client-behavior}

 ## Sending an encrypted ClientHello {#send-echo}